sanmai/pipeline/README.md

 });
 ```

-Discards the sequence after iteration.
+Discards the sequence after iteration unless instructed otherwise by the second argument.

 ## `$pipeline->getIterator()`